 Dr. Pritam Chand is an Assistant Professor in the Department of Geography, School of Environment and Earth Sciences, at Central University of Punjab, Bathinda, India.
-He leads the Geo-Human-Environment Analysis Laboratory (Ge🌏-HEAL), devoted to advancing geography’s central pursuit of unravelling the complex interconnections among Climate, Landscapes, and Societies.
-As a geographer, Dr. Chand emphasizes the discipline’s unique integrative nature, bridging the natural and social sciences, to address one fundamental question: “How do humans (or societies) adapt to, modify, and become influenced by their environment?” through exploring the following interlinked themes.
+He leads the Geo: Human-Environment Analysis Laboratory (Ge🌏-HEAL), devoted to advancing Geography’s central pursuit of unravelling the intricate interconnections among Climate (Environment), Landscapes (Space), and Societies (People).
+As a Geographer, Dr Chand foregrounds the discipline’s distinctive integrative nature, its ability to bridge the natural and social sciences, to address a fundamental question: “How do humans (or societies) adapt to, transform, and simultaneously become shaped by their environments across space and time?” through exploring the following interlinked research themes:

-Climate Change Dynamics and Societal Resilience: Deciphering how glacial dynamics, climate variability, and extreme events across varying temporal scales shape landscapes and livelihoods, and how societies adapt with resilience.
+Climate Change Implications and Societal Resilience: Deciphering how glacial dynamics, climate variability, and extreme events across varying temporal scales shape landscapes and livelihoods, and how societies adapt with resilience.

 Disaster Risk, Vulnerability, and Adaptation: Assessing climate-driven hazards, compounded by human interventions in the Anthropocene, to develop risk-informed adaptation strategies for vulnerable communities, particularly in mountains and their downstream regions.